8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 ![Screenshot of net worth via Personal Capital from January 2021 to August 2022 showing a steady rise until January 2021 where the value plateaus until the end of July 2022 before rising dramatically in comparison](/media/paycheck-to-paycheck/net-worth-202101-202208.png)

-The last time I showed an image like the one above was in the [June 15th, 2022 paycheck](/experiences/finances/paycheck-to-paycheck/20220615/).
+I showed an image like the one above in the [June 15th, 2022 paycheck](/experiences/finances/paycheck-to-paycheck/20220615/).
 In that write up it was to illustrate the plateau and how the different charts could emotionally make me react due to volatility.
 This time I'm showing it more as a way of illustrating a benefit to rebalancing (selling high and buying low) and buying what is down the farthest (through dollar cost averaging contributions and extra contributions, if possible).

-I've stopped contributing to my M1 Finance account.
-I've been contributing to my taxable brokerage account and [buying the dip](/experiences/finances/personal-budget/#spending-savings) every week for the past few weeks.
-And, I was rebalancing my 401k at my former employer.
-So, the M1 Finance account acts something like a control as it's invested in pretty much the same things as everywhere else.

-As of this writing, my main M1 Finance Pie is down roughly 20 percent; that's the control, no new contributions.
-My main Taxable Brokerage Account is down roughly 12 percent.
-The 401k at my former employer is down roughly 9 percent; rebalancing with no new contributions.

-Further, looking at the [FI Experiments](#fi-experiments) below we can see that the Mark 0 portfolio has been down roughly 15 percent while the Mark 1 portfolios have been down roughly 12 percent; roughly one-third to one-fourth less than the Mark 1, which is where we are with the M1 Finance Pie compared to either of the other accounts.

-So, the advice from those I pay the most attention to I feel has been cross-checked and verified:
+In 2022 I decided to stop contributing to the M1 Finance account, however, I'm planning on changing this up; see the [Closing out M1 Finance section](#closing-out-m1-finance).
+Meanwhile, every week for the past few weeks I've been [buying the dip](/experiences/finances/personal-budget/#spending-savings) in my primary taxable brokerage account and rebalancing the 401k from my previous employer.

+The M1 Finance account, along with the other accounts I'm not making contributions to act as a control, so to speak, for the following findings; the percentages are based on all time, not year to date:

+1. My main M1 Finance Pie is down around 20 percent; no continued contributions or rebalancing, not reinvesting dividends.
+2. My Traditional [.Individual Retirement Account](IRA) is down around 15 percent; no continued contributions or rebalancing, reinvesting dividends.
+3. My Roth IRA is down around 13 percent; no continued contributions or rebalancing, reinvesting dividends.
+4. My primary [.Health Savings Account](HSA) is down about 17 percent; no continued contributions (since beginning of the year), reinvesting dividends.

+Compare these control accounts to the ones with continued contributions and rebalancing:

+1. The 401k with my former employer is down around 5 percent.
+2. The primary taxable brokerage account is down about 10 percent.

+The investment literature says this should be the case.
+Therefore, I'm considering this confirmation regarding:

-1. Choose your portfolio allocation and stick with it for as long as it makes sense.
+- choose your allocation and stick with it for as long as it makes sense;
-2. Buy what's down either in value, percent of portfolio, or both whether selling anything or not.
-3. Sell what's high to buy what's low, withdraw to cash, or both.
-4. Have more than one security in your portfolio; cash does count, however, I'm going with having multiple non-cash securities.
+- buying what's down (either value, portfolio allocation, or both), which requires having more than one security in the portfolio;
-	1. Further, specifically have assets with low or negative correlation.
-The small- and mid-cap funds did drop further than the large-cap, which dropped more than the multi-factor fund.
+- dollar-cost averaging, rebalancing, or both;
+- hold securities that are not 100 percent correlated; and
+- time to recover can be reduced when the previous are in place.

+## Accounts at my new employer

-I did manage to add the HSA and 401k for my new employer to Personal Capital.
-So, hoping that works moving forward.
+I managed to add the HSA and 401k for my new employer to [Personal Capital](https://www.personalcapital.com).
+The HSA doesn't have a balance yet and I'm hoping, once it does, it will actually show as well; currently displaying an error.

-I'm feeling pretty comfortable that I have the information and practical experience now to go ahead and start selling off the M1 Finance account to eventually close it down; reduce the paperwork and level of effort needed for publishing each of these posts.

 ## Closing out M1 Finance